dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 SPTrustedIdentityTokenIssuer is successfully created, the certificate can be safely deleted from this store as it won't be needed by SharePoint.

+ClaimsMappings is a JSON array that hosts parameters for cmdlet New-SPClaimTypeMapping.
-ClaimsMappings is an array of HashTables that host parameters for New-SPClaimTypeMapping cmdlet.
-Required properties are Name and IncomingClaimType.
-It's not necessary to specify property LocalClaimType if it's identical to IncomingClaimType.
+Array name is Mappings that contains an array of key/value pairs.
+Each entry requires keys Name and IncomingClaimType.
+Key LocalClaimType is not required if its value is identical to IncomingClaimType.

 The IdentifierClaim property must match an IncomingClaimType element in ClaimsMappings array.